NKNY/TowardControlledGenerationOfText/log.md

 instantiating the dataset in a different runtime leads to different token2idx mappings as well as even different vocabularies.
 This is due to the use of sets.
 Fixed this.

+Furthermore, made all inputs to the model lowercase.

 TODO: Address the issues from the last paragraph of 29.09